Diffeomorphism Stability and Codimension Three

 Let $\mathcal{M}_{k,v,d}^{K,V,D}\left( n\right) $ denote the class of closed Riemannian $n$--manifolds $M$ with

 where $\sec \,M$ is the sectional curvature of $M$, $\mathrm{vol}\,M$ is the volume of $M$, and $\mathrm{diam}\,M$ is the diameter of $M$.

 Let $\left\{ M_{\alpha }\right\} _{\alpha =1}^{\infty }$ $\subset \mathcal{M} _{k,v,0}^{\infty ,\infty ,D}\left( n\right) $ converge in the Gromov-Hausdorff topology to $X.$ Perelman's Stability Theorem implies that all but finitely many of the $M_{\alpha }$s are homeomorphic to $X$ (\cite {Perel1}, \cite{Kap2}).
-Motivated by this it is natural to ask the \textbf{Diffeomorphism Stability Question.} \emph{Given }$k\in R,$ \emph{\ }$v,D>0,$\emph{\ and }$n\in N,$\emph{\ let }$\left\{ M_{\alpha }\right\} _{\alpha =1}^{\infty }\subset M_{k,v,0}^{\infty ,\infty ,D}\left( n\right) $\emph{\ be a convergent sequence.
+Motivated by this it is natural to ask the \textbf{Diffeomorphism Stability Question.} \emph{Given }$k\in \mathbb{R},$\emph{\ }$v,D>0,$\emph{\ and }$n\in N,$\emph{\ let }$\left\{ M_{\alpha }\right\} _{\alpha =1}^{\infty }\subset M_{k,v,0}^{\infty ,\infty ,D}\left( n\right) $\emph{\ be a convergent sequence.
 Are all but finitely many of the }$M_{\alpha }$\emph{s diffeomorphic?} If $\left\{ M_{\alpha }\right\} _{\alpha =1}^{\infty }$ happens to lie in $ \mathcal{M}_{k,v,0}^{K,\infty ,D}\left( n\right) $ for some $K\in \mathbb{R} , $ then by Gromov's Compactness Theorem, $X$ is a $C^{1,\alpha }$ Riemannian manifold, and all but finitely many of the $M_{\alpha }$s are $ C^{1}$--diffeomorphic to $X$ (\cite{GLP}, \cite{Nik}).

-An affirmative answer to the Diffeomorphism Stability Question would provide a simultaneous generalization of the Finiteness Theorems of Cheeger (\cite {Cheeg2}) and Grove-Peteresen-Wu (\cite{GrovPetWu}).
+An affirmative answer to the Diffeomorphism Stability Question would provide a simultaneous generalization of the Finiteness Theorems of Cheeger (\cite {Cheeg2}) and Grove-Petersen-Wu (\cite{GrovPetWu}).
 In addition, Grove and the second author proved the following.

 \begin{theoremnonum} (\cite{GrovWilh2}) If the answer to the Diffeomorphism Stability Question is \textquotedblleft yes\textquotedblright , then every Riemannian $n$ --manifold $M$ with $\sec \,M\geq 1$ and $\mathrm{diam}\,M>\frac{\pi }{2}$ is diffeomorphic to $S^{n}.$ \end{theoremnonum}